Sunland Village Community Association -v- Allen R. Tobin

 Carpenter, Hazlewood, Delgado & Wood, PLC

-Paid from Association funds for consultations with Board minority
+Paid from Association funds for meetings with board minority

 Neutral Parties